Go paper-free

 Set by the government, your personal savings allowance is the amount of interest you can earn on your savings before tax applies.

-Your PSA is dependent on your annual income, which can include earnings from work, benefits and pensions, investments and savings.
+It depends on your annual income, which can include earnings from work, benefits and pensions, investments and savings.

-Higher rate taxpayers may have a smaller allowance, or no personal savings allowance at all, meaning tax will apply to more of their savings income.
+Higher-rate taxpayers may have a smaller allowance, or no personal savings allowance at all, meaning tax will apply to more of their savings income.

 The amount of interest you can earn on your savings will depend on your tax bracket: